sivahuang77/citrux-cli/docs/cli/keyboard-shortcuts.md

-# Gemini CLI keyboard shortcuts
+# Citrux CLI keyboard shortcuts

-Gemini CLI ships with a set of default keyboard shortcuts for editing input, navigating history, and controlling the UI.
+Citrux CLI ships with a set of default keyboard shortcuts for editing input, navigating history, and controlling the UI.
 Use this reference to learn the available combinations.